kanidm/kanidm/kanidm_book/src/installing_the_server.md

     docker volume create kanidmd

 You should have a chain.pem and key.pem in your kanidmd volume.
-The reason for requiring TLS is explained in [why tls](./why_tls.md).
+The reason for requiring Transport Layer Security (TLS, which replaces the deprecated Secure Sockets Layer, SSL) is explained in [why tls](./why_tls.md).
 In summary, TLS is our root of trust between the server and clients, and a critical element of ensuring a secure system.

 The key.pem should be a single PEM private key, with no encryption.
 The file content should be